liornz/sinfronteras-travelblog/destination-data/en/thailand/ayutthaya.md

 isFeatured: false
 ---

-Ayutthaya and its ruins is one of the must-see for those who want to travel to Thailand and get to know, admire the history of the country and enjoy with its archaeological sites.
-Located just over 70 km from Bangkok is an ideal visit to make it in a single day or as a stop on your route to northern Thailand.
+Ayutthaya and its ruins is one of the must-see for those who want to travel to Thailand, get to know the history of the country and explore its archaeological sites.
+Located just over 70 km from Bangkok, Ayutthaya is an ideal visit whether on a single day from Bangkok or as a stop on your route to northern Thailand.